JoelLefkowitz/reviewed/README.md

 | yup         | 1.3.3   | 40.8          |
 | superstruct | 1.0.3   | 11.5          |

 Superstruct has good TypeScript support and serves as an inspiration for this package.
-However, the validation style for this package is designed to be much simpler and more flexible than superstruct with less need for factory functions and simpler error message customisation.
+However, the validation style for this package is designed to be much simpler and more flexible than superstruct with less need for factory functions and simpler failure message customisation.

 ## Usage